Resources for learners of the Cornish language

 Read MoreON-LINE HERE: Hans Christian Andersen's Prinsessen paa Ærten (The Princess and the Pea), with Cornish-English glossary

-Read MoreON-LINE HERE: New coursebook for beginners: consultation draft published for comment
+Read MoreON-LINE HERE: New coursebook (CEFR A1) for beginners: consultation draft (consultation complete: now being prepared for publication)

 Read MoreON-LINE HERE: Worksheets and other material for the lessons so far